 Some Fascinating Canadian Brewery History – Dawes Brewery Mid-Century in Montreal, QC

-These online pages are a virtual counterpart to a permanent exhibition in Lachine, Quebec, a great resource for those interested in Canadian brewing history.
+These online pages are a virtual counterpart to a permanent exhibition at a museum in Lachine, Quebec, a great resource for those interested in Canadian brewing history.
 The subject is commercial advertising in the 20th century viewed through the lens of Black Horse Ale.
-The exhibition is called: To Get A Drink You Have To Sell – Pour Boire Il Faut Vendre.
+The exhibition is called “To Get a Drink you Have to Sell – Pour Boire Il Faut Vendre“.

-– The Dawes Black Horse Brewery, by the 20s relocated to a new plant in downtown Montreal
+– The Dawes Black Horse Brewery, by the 1920s relocated to a new plant in downtown Montreal

-– The Dow Brewery in Montreal, founded in the early 1800s
+– Dow Brewery in Montreal, founded in the early 1800s

 – Boswell’s Brewery in Quebec City, founded on the site of a brewery established in the 1600s by Jean Talon, the Intendant of Quebec sent by the French king.

-A review of the employees’ magazines made available in the virtual exhibition reveals that each plant ran fairly autonomously, of course there was central purchasing of malt and hops and other inputs, but each plant had its brands and if I read the exhibition right, each brand had its own yeast, a single-cell type.
-There is a decorous quality we have lost in the business world since then.
-One plant would receive the personnel of another, and engage in sports and activities as a unit.
+A review of the employees’ magazines made available in the virtual exhibition reveals that each plant ran fairly autonomously.
+Of course there was central purchasing of malt and hops and other inputs, but each plant had its brands and, if I read the exhibition right, each brand had its own yeast, a single-cell type.
+The magazines reflect a decorous quality we have lost since those times.
+One plant would host visiting personnel of another, and the plants would engage in sports and other social activities as a unit.

 One is for Dawes’ Kingsbeer Export Lager, the other for a draught special ale, both from the 1930s.
 Probably the draft ale was sent to the taverns and bars of Quebec Province.
-There are numerous interesting black and white pictures of some of these and the interiors look very similar to taverns I recall in Montreal in the early 1970s.
+There are numerous interesting black and white photographs of some of the taverns.
+The interiors look very similar to taverns as I recall them in Montreal in the 1970s.

-I didn’t see too much discussion of beer production in the magazines.
-Mostly they deal with employee matters – bowling tournaments with Boswell’s in Quebec City (they played to win a turkey), marriages and retirements, congratulations on a new birth. (“It’s a boy – good work Jim!”).
+I didn’t see much discussion of beer characteristics in the magazines.
+Mostly they deal with employee matters: bowling tournaments with Boswell’s in Quebec City (they played to win a turkey), marriages and retirements, congratulations on a new birth. (“It’s a boy – good work Jim!”).

 The two beer recipes, running three or four pages each, are at the bottom of this link.